openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    Executing scenario with id: 5

 This starts the serial execution of all defined scenarios.
-In a "production" environment, a grid engine could be used to queue all simulations and run them in parallel; the script is configured to work together with the SunGridEngine_ [#]_ e.g. with the command instead:
+In a "production" environment, a grid engine could be used to queue all simulations and run them in parallel; the script is configured to work together with the SunGridEngine_ e.g. with the command instead:

 .. code-block:: bash

    $ ./simcontrol.py --queue-scenarios

 .. rubric:: Footnotes

-.. [#] Optionally, if you use the SunGridEngine_, you can modify the ``simcontrol.py``
-   in order boost the priority of our simulations by editing the ``estimated cpu time`` from the default value of 100 hours to 1h.
-Find the appropriate line by looking for 'cpu-time' or the number `100`.

 .. _SunGridEngine: http://gridengine.sunsource.net/

 The installation and configuration of this grid is out of the scope of this tutorial.

 After some time, all 6 simulations should be finished, which can be controlled again with

 .. code-block:: bash

    $ ./simcontrol.py -i

-    id    state  [...]  simTime prog   sgeId host   offeredTraffic
-    1   Finished         1.10s  100.00%                   10000.0
+    id    state  [...]  simTime prog   sgeId host   offeredTraffic 1   Finished         1.10s  100.00%                   10000.0
     2   Finished         1.10s  100.00%                 2510000.0
     3   Finished         1.10s  100.00%                 5010000.0
     4   Finished         1.10s  100.00%                 7510000.0
     5   Finished         1.10s  100.00%                10010000.0

 Each simulation directory now contains a directory ``output``, where all probe output is stored in text files.
 Additionally, the output is stored in the database, which can be accessed much more user-friendly than viewing text files.

 .. _experiment1FirstWrowser: